mirhamza123/calculator/README.md

 # second project

-this is second project hamza mir
+this is second project hamza mir.